 At the core of the solution is a deep learning model trained to recognize dinnerware pattern similarities.

 Replacements.com’s dataset contained several millions of SKUs with pattern tags, as well as tens of thousands of images submitted by customers which were manually associated with the correct SKU/patterns by curators.
 There was a lot of noise in the data, such as broken images and identical images shared between different patterns.
 These abnormalities were removed during data preprocessing.

 We decided to focus on model training on artistic pattern recognition that deliberately disregards product shape or type.
 We stated an image classification problem where each pattern represents a separate class.

 A problem of recognizing hundreds of thousands of different artistic patterns with just a handful of products per pattern is similar to facial recognition, it requires the model to differentiate across a considerable number of small classes.
-We based our model on the state-of-the-art face detection model ArcFace.
-This model introduces an Additive Marginal Angle (ARCFace) loss, used to supervise the training of DCNN.
+We based our model on the state-of-the-art face recognition model ArcFace.
+This model introduces an Additive Angular Margin (ARCFace) loss, used to supervise the training of DCNN.
 ARCFace loss pushes DCNN features to the hypersphere where the vector direction discriminates classes and ensures good class separability with angular margin:

 As a result of the training, we now get high-quality feature vectors representing the pattern of the dinnerware piece.
 Nearest neighbor search and other downstream tasks can directly use extracted feature vectors.

 To improve the quality of the model, we employed several techniques that mostly revolved around data augmentation.
 Beyond common distortions and rotations, we trained and used a separate segmentation model based on UNet architecture to augment images with a variety of backgrounds which helped to improve the quality of the model quite a bit: